fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 3. topologically-sorted trees to evaluate.

-The main design point here is that of isolating the DAG inputs (constants and placeholders) from the abstract DAG strucutre.
+The main design point here is that of isolating the DAG inputs (constants and placeholders) from the abstract DAG structure.
 This split allows backend modules to manipulate the inputs ahead of evaluation.
 For example, as discussed in [#84](https://github.com/fbk-most/civic-digital-twins/issues/84), this is the correct place where to remap `np.ndarray` containing strings to `np.ndarray` containing numbers referring to the strings whenever the backend we are using does not support strings.
-This is currently not a concern, since NumPy supports strings.
+(This is currently not a concern, since NumPy supports strings, but it may become a concern if we decide to use PyTorch.)

 A DAG IR could also be printed.
 Let us cover both cases.
 Let us start with code to produce a DAG IR from `linearize.py`'s output: